 The Time Turner exploded.

 I screamed in agony as miniscule shards of glass embedded into my chest and face, as the gold frame of the trinket melted into my skin.
 My vision was obscured with red as blood ran into my eyes.
 But there was no missing the dazzling golden light that had begun to surround me.
-It shone with brilliance beyond words and was pulsating rhythmically as if building up to something important.
+It shone with brilliance beyond words and pulsated rhythmically as if building up to something important.

 The Great Hall abruptly dissolved and I felt the jarring sensation of flying backwards very quickly.
 I knew this feeling, or at least I thought I did.
 This time was different.
 I had never moved backward in time this rapidly.
 My stomach churned.

 Too fast.
 Oh God, too fucking fast.

 My body wasn't built for this.
 I attempted to brace myself as I was squeezed from all sides, almost like Apparition, but far, far worse.
 I was being crushed from every direction.
 My body was going to implode upon itself.
 I opened my mouth to scream in pain, but my lungs felt as if they would never hold air again.

 I tried to close my eyes, but my eyelids wouldn't budge; they were glued open as if I were required to see the madness swirling around me.
 The golden light grew brighter and brighter, thrumming fiercely until it was almost white.

 Fucking hell, who knew that when the Killing Curse met the Sands of Time, this would happen?